Sodium-vapor lamp

 An HPS lamp after turning off.
-The alumina material glows red because it is so hot.
+The alumina material glows red because it is still hot.

 A sodium-vapor lamp is a gas-discharge lamp that uses sodium in an excited state to produce light at a characteristic wavelength near 589 nm.

-Two varieties of such lamps exist: low pressure, and high pressure.
+Two varieties of such lamps exist: low pressure and high pressure.
 Low-pressure sodium lamps are highly efficient electrical light sources, but their yellow-orange light restricts applications to outdoor lighting, such as street lamps, where they are widely used.
 High-pressure sodium lamps emit a broader spectrum of light than the low-pressure lamps, but they still have poorer color rendering than other types of lamps.
 Low-pressure sodium lamps give only monochromatic yellow-orange light, inhibiting color vision at night.

 Single ended self-starting lamps are insulated with a mica disc and contained in a borosilicate glass gas discharge tube (arc tube) with a metal cap.
 They include the sodium-vapor lamp that is the gas-discharge lamp used in street lighting.

+Low-pressure sodium lamps typically use a BY22d bayonet base, while High-pressure sodium lamps often use the E27 (for smaller wattages 35 W - 100 W) and E40 (for higher wattages 150 W - 1000 W) Edison screw lamp base.
+Like all gas-discharge lamps, sodium vapour lamps require an electrical ballast in order to operate.